Quick Links

 Overview of KS5 course

-A-level maths is split into 3 components; pure, mechanics and statistics.
-Pure will be studied from one text book, and mechanics and statistics from another.
-Both text books are available from the shared L drive, and they provide notes, worked examples, exercises and answers.
-Students will be expected to use this resource to work independently to master the concepts taught in each lesson.
+The Mathematics A-level and Further Mathematics A level are 2 separate A-levels that we offer which are split into 3 components; pure, mechanics and statistics.
+All text books are available from the shared L drive, and they provide notes, worked examples, exercises and answers.
+Students will be expected to use these resources to work independently to master the concepts taught in each lesson.
 Independent work should amount to 4-5 hours minimum per week.

 This guide is designed to inform you of all the resources available to you in order to make the most of any available time you can devote to independent study.